Willow Cortex

 Master Service Catalog for Metadata-Triggered Analysis

-sport_detection: Identifies the primary sport being played (e.g., "golf", "baseball", "softball", "tennis", etc.).
+sport_detection: Identifies the primary sport being played (e.g., "golf", "baseball", "softball", "tennis", etc.) to load the correct physics models.

 video_structure_analysis: Classifies the video's format (e.g., "single_rep", "multi_rep_session", "gameplay_footage", "highlight_reel").